GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 MyFlags combined = MyFlag::Flag1 | MyFlag::Flag2;
 ~~~~~~~~~~~~~
 # String {#utilities_h}
-Banshee uses @ref BansheeEngine::String "String" for narrow character strings (8-bit) and @ref BansheeEngine::WString "WString" for wide character strings.
+Banshee uses @ref bs::String "String" for narrow character strings (8-bit) and @ref bs::WString "WString" for wide character strings.
 Wide character strings are different size depending on platform.

-A variety of string manipulation functionality is provided in @ref BansheeEngine::StringUtil "StringUtil", like matching, replacing, comparing, formating and similar.
+A variety of string manipulation functionality is provided in @ref bs::StringUtil "StringUtil", like matching, replacing, comparing, formating and similar.

-Conversion between various types (like int, float, bool, etc.) and string is provided via overloads of @ref BansheeEngine::toString "toString" and @ref BansheeEngine::toWString "toWString".
-You can also convert strings into different types by calling methods like @ref BansheeEngine::parseINT32 "parseINT32", @ref BansheeEngine::parseBool "parseBool", and similar for other types.
+Conversion between various types (like int, float, bool, etc.) and string is provided via overloads of @ref bs::toString "toString" and @ref bs::toWString "toWString".
+You can also convert strings into different types by calling methods like @ref bs::parseINT32 "parseINT32", @ref bs::parseBool "parseBool", and similar for other types.

 # Threading {#utilities_i}
 ## Primitives {#utilities_i_a}
 This section describes the most basic primitives you can use to manipulate threads.
 All threading primitives use the standard C++ library constructs, so for more information you should read their documentation.

 ### Thread {#utilities_i_a_a}
-To create a new thread use @ref BansheeEngine::Thread "Thread", like so:
+To create a new thread use @ref bs::Thread "Thread", like so:
 ~~~~~~~~~~~~~{.cpp}
 void workerFunc()
 {